YueLin301/yuelin301.github.io/_posts/2023-06-23-Dynamic-Epistemic-Logic.md

 title: Dynamic Epistemic Logic
 date: 2023-06-23 02:00:00 +0800
 categories: [Mathematics]
-tags: [epistemic logic, common knowledge, logic, induction puzzles]
+tags: [epistemic logic, common knowledge, logic, induction puzzles, multi agents]
 math: True
 ---

-> This note has not been finished yet.
-One may check my [writing schedule](https://yuelin301.github.io/posts/Schedule/).
+> This note is incomplete, and I have no intention of completing it because I realized it is not the topic I am looking for.
 {: .prompt-warning }

 > Three logicians walk into a bar.